As fresh as the day it was bottled

-Gensai is brewed in Fukushima Prefecture in the Tohoku region.
+Suehiro is made in Fukushima prefecture in the Tohoku region.

-Founded at the end of Edo era in 1850, the traditional wood storefront designated as historical heritage of the prefecture has been protected by “onigawara” (the roof ornament shaped as a demon).
-They hang a large round decoration made of fresh cedar leaves to notify the time for freshly brewed sake every year.
-The color of the ornament changes to brown as time goes by that indicates the aging of the sake they brewed.
-Mt Seaburi emerged from an eruption 1.8 million years ago.
-The water that flows through natural limestone is very delicate like silk.
-The brewery still has 5 active wells where this water flows.
+Founded at the end of Edo era in 1850, the traditional wooden storefront designated as historical heritage of the prefecture has been protected by “onigawara” (the roof ornament shaped as a demon).
+They hang a large, round decoration made of fresh cedar leaves to announce freshly brewed sake every year.
+The color of the ornament changes to brown as time goes by, indicating the age of the sake they brewed.
+The local Mount Seaburi emerged from an eruption 1.8 million years ago, and the water that now flows through its natural limestone is delicate as silk.
+The brewery still has five active wells where this water flows.
 They have 100 contract local farmers with whom brewers work closely.Learn more